okyntary/tp/docs/DeveloperGuide.md

 Alternatives considered: instead of storing whole `Person` and `Reminder` objects in `Cca` objects, the alternative of storing unique identifiers for them `Pid`, `Rid` etc was considered.
 In the end, this possibility was rejected because of how time-consuming refactoring the entire project to use this new system would be.

+### Persons

+A Person has:

+* A name, represented by the `PersonName` class.
+Name must be unique.
+* A phone, represented by the `Phone` class.
+* An email, represented by the `Email` class.
+* An address, represented by the `Address` class.
+* A set of zero or more tags, with the tags represented by the `Tag` class.

+Two Persons are considered identical if they have the same name.
+A stronger version of equality is also defined: two Persons are considered equal if they have the same name, same phone, same email, same address, and same tags.

+#### Command for Adding Persons

+The `addp` command is implemented by `PersonAddCommand`, which extends `Command`.
+Polymorphism allows the different Command objects to be passed around and executed without having to know what type of Command it is.

+#### Command for Deleting Persons

+The `deletep` command is implemented by `PersonDeleteCommand`.
+Similar to `PersonAddCommand`, `PersonDeleteCommand` extends `Command` to practice polymorphism.

+The `PersonDeleteCommand` class has an Index which is the index of the Person to delete, specified by the user.
+It implements the `execute` method which handles the logic of the delete command.
+The `getFilteredPersonList` method is called to obtain a List of Persons, `lastShownList`.
+If the given index exists in `lastShownList`, the corresponding Person is deleted using the `deletePerson` method defined in the `ModelManager`.

+#### Command for Editing Persons

+The `editp` command is implemented by `PersonEditCommand`, which extends `Command`.
+Polymorphism allows the different Command objects to be passed around and executed without having to know what type of Command it is.

+The `PersonEditCommand` class has an Index which is the index of the Person to edit, specified by the user.
+It implements the `execute` method which handles the logic of the edit command.
+The user needs to specify at least one of the fields.
+For fields that are not specified, they default to the original values of the unedited person.
+The `updateFilteredPersonList`, `updateFilteredCcaList`, and `updateFilteredReminderList` methods are called to update the `UI` component.

+#### Command for Finding Persons

+The `findp` command is implemented by `PersonFindCommand` which extends `Command`.

+The keywords specified by the user are passed as a List to the `NameContainsKeywordsPredicate` constructor.
+The `NameContainsKeywordsPredicate` class extends `Predicate<Person>` and implements the `test` method, which uses streams to filter Persons whose name matches any of the keywords.

 ### CCAs

 A CCA has: